AbhishekPatel1811/Feastly/README.md

 # Feastly - Explore, Discover, and Savor in Real-Time 🥘 🍽️

-Built with React.js, Swiggy API, Tailwind CSS, and Parcel

 ![Feastly Logo](src/assets/Logo.png)

-Feastly is a next-generation food ordering application that offers users real-time restaurant listings, menu previews, and a smooth browsing experience.
+Feastly is your gateway to a next-generation food-ordering experience.
+Powered by **React.js**, integrated with the **Swiggy API**, styled using **Tailwind CSS**, and bundled with **Parcel** that offers users real-time restaurant listings, menu previews, and a smooth browsing experience.
 By leveraging Swiggy's live API, React's modern optimizations, and a clean Tailwind CSS design, Feastly offers a intuitive user interface and optimized performance for a seamless experience.

-## ✨ Features
+## ✨ Key Highlights

 - **📊 Real-Time Listings** – Integrated with Swiggy's live API for updated restaurant info.
 - **📱 Offline Functionality** – Notifies users of their internet status for uninterrupted browsing.